15 Free Summer Reading Log Printables

 reading log free summer reading chart printable

-By tracking their progress and reading skills, kids will learn that reading can be rewarding—even if it’s not always easy.
-This positive attitude towards learning will stay with them long after the summer is over.
+By tracking their progress and reading skills, kids will learn that reading can be rewarding, even if it’s not always easy.
+This positive attitude towards learning will stay with them long after the summer.

-Parents can use the reading log as the perfect way to ask their children about the title of the book they’re reading and get insight into what they’re thinking and feeling.
+Parents can use the reading log as the perfect way to ask their children about the book title they’re reading and get insight into what they’re thinking and feeling.
 This is valuable quality time that both parent and child will enjoy and remember.

 Free Printable December Reading Log